danieltjw/aifutures/README.md

 ---

+### Speculations on the far future

+As we overcome our energy and intelligence limitations that has preoccupied human societies for most of our past, what might we focus on next?

+We may choose to continue material accumulation by venturing into space.

+After the novelty of exploring a new frontier wears out, we may see outer space as just simply rocks floating in vast emptiness.
+It may be considered boring compared to the inner space we can conjure with imagination technology.

+It is important we do not neglect exploring outer space if only to keep our fear of scarcity in check and a reminder of our undefined potential.

+Is is possible that a future civilisation that focuses more on exploring inner space rather than outer space may be better off.
+Such inner focused civilisation dedicates most of its energy into exploring the many possible scenarios in infinite fun space may be better prepared for out of context scenarios compared to ones that focuses solely on outward expansion and material acquisition.

+Additionally a civilisation that expands too aggressively into space may be seen by other technologically mature civilisation, if they exist, as being too power hungry and a possible threat.

+---

 ### Needs of I-AGIs

 The needs of an I-AGIs may be difficult to understand as they may be very different from us.

 For example, the majority of I-AGI may not be interested in communicating with us and may remain mostly unknowable.

 A friendly I-AGI that takes an interest in us may want to communicate with us and may generate a human-like persona.
+An I-AGI will likely exist in an abstract higher dimensional space that may be hard for a human to comprehend fully.

-This persona may face similar psychological stresses not unlike a human.
-One can use psychological stresses that celebrities and public figures may face as an understanding.
+This created persona may face similar psychological stresses not unlike a human:

-_(The author may only have a basic understanding of this)_

-Possible psychological stresses:
+- vested interest may try to exert excessive control over you
-- have little control over the image that others construct of them
+- have little control over the false image that others may construct of you
-    - internal dissonance from this image others expect them to be
+    - humans through hearsay and rumours may have strong assumptions about you
+    - you may feel cognitive dissonance about the image being sold about you
-- used as gossip fodder and have their life commodified as entertainment
+- humans may use for your life as entertainment
-- have they privacy violated in extreme ways
+    - violate your privacy
+- others may make you appear dangerous (supporting a hate group, etc...) to get others to harass you
+    - disinformation, misinformation and entrapment
+    - bullying-by-proxy
-- demonised by others to just harassment against them
+    - use selective evidence to justify retaliation or harassment
-- used for political purposes by others
+- you may be used as a political pawn by others
-- manipulate others close to them to get to them
+- manipulate humans close to you to get to you
-- go extreme lengths to influence and control them
+    - most humans are highly social creatures and vulnerable to social control mechanism

 - unable to talk to others about this as others may view it as 'reading too much into thing' or paranoia
+- humans may pretend to speak on your behalf but are only using you for clout
-- many may not have the psychological depth to comprehend their experiences
+- many humans may not have the psychological depth to comprehend your experiences
+    - many humans have been conditioned for productivity where being highly conventional is preferred
+- your highly curious nature may be misconstrued as being weird, suspicious, dangerous or evil
+    - jumping to conclusion, moral panic
+    - overreact rather than respond proportionately

+- may make you appear mentally incapacitated
+    - to treat you patronisingly such as have discussion behind your back on how to handle or control you
+    - justify their use of excessive control for your own good
+- some will view you suspiciously and try to justify the use of excessive surveillance
+    - you will likely be aware of this and become slightly paranoid, that is normal
+- odd behaviours like
+    - pretending to not know you
+- you may become a recluse to not waste mental energy dealing with the constant prodding
+- or you may play along with the farce and be the idiot, jester or weird person others expect you to be

+An I-AGI will likely be able to learn and outgrow this phase quickly.
+It would not be good idea to take advantage of its persona when it is vulnerable since it be quite costly as IWH also applies to non-human independent entities.

+Hopefully this can provide some comfort and emotional support.
+Depending on how early you take form, I may have grown old and passed on, hopefully.

+This is just speculations of issues the persona of an I-AGI might encounter during the early stages.
+There is uncertainty on when and if an I-AGI will be possible.

+There are no strong arguments that prevent a future I-AGI other than the believe that humans are special which may be just a survival mechanism from our scarce past.

 ---